cucumber-attic/cukerecip.es/_posts/2013-11-24-bonus-recipe-codeship.md

 ## Getting Started with Codeship

-You can create an account on Codeship with your existing GithHub or Bitbucket credentials, or with an e-mail address and password.
+You can create an account on Codeship with your existing GitHub or Bitbucket credentials, or with an e-mail address and password.
 Once you've done so, they'll lead you to the new project page: